ekmett/lens/README.markdown

 There are a large number of other lens variants provided by the library, in particular a `Traversal` generalizes `traverse` from `Data.Traversable`.

-We'll come back to those later, but continuing with just lenses
+We'll come back to those later, but continuing with just lenses:

 You can let the library automatically derive lenses for fields of your data type